HERA-Team/librarian/docs/Searching.md

 ## Generic search clauses

-Here we describe some clauses that are generic and don’t have anything to do with any particular kind of data file.
+Here we describe some clauses that are generic and don’t have anything to do with any particular kind of thing that you’re searching for.

 #### and